giacomos85/pandaflow/docs/source/strategies/regex.rst

 - If the regex does not match, the result is an empty string.
 - If `group_id` is out of bounds, the result is empty.
 - If `replace` is provided, extracted values are mapped accordingly.
-- If `output_rule` is defined, it is applied after extraction and replacement.
+- If `formatter` is defined, it is applied after extraction and replacement.